NII-cloud-operation/nbsearch/README.md

 $ pip install git+https://github.com/NII-cloud-operation/nbsearch
 ```

-To use nbearch extension you will also need to install and enable, you can use Jupyter subcommand:
+To use nbsearch extension, you will also need to install and enable.
+You can use Jupyter subcommand:

 ```
 $ jupyter nbextension install --py nbsearch